 Cornell Senior Lecturer and Artist-in-Residence John Haines-Eitzen has performed in major concert halls throughout Europe, Asia, North America, and South America.
 He was a member of the Philadelphia Orchestra from 1995 until 2005 and has also performed with the New York Philharmonic, the Columbus Symphony, and the North Carolina Symphony.
 His solo and chamber music appearances have taken him to cities in Japan, China, Brazil, and Italy, as well as the Casals Festival in Puerto Rico, the Sarasota Music Festival in Florida, and numerous concert series throughout the United States.

-Haines-Eitzen is a graduate of Indiana University where he was a student of Janos Starker.
-In reviews, his playing has been described as “romantically yearning” (Columbus Dispatch), “forceful and emotional” (Greensboro News and Record), and “with technical mastery and perceptive maturity” (Trent, Italy, Arts Review).
+In reviews, Haines-Eitzen’s playing has been described as “romantically yearning” (Columbus Dispatch), “forceful and emotional” (Greensboro News and Record), “with technical mastery and perceptive maturity” (Trent, Italy, Arts Review) as well as “masterful” with “boundless energy” and “a true sense of chamber music.”
+(Fanfare Magazine.)
 A dedicated proponent of new music, he has collaborated with and premiered works by James Matheson, Victor Davies, Steven Stucky, Roberto Sierra, Zachary Wadsworth, Spencer Topel, Stuart Duncan, Diego Vega, Kay Rhie, Xi Wang, Norbert Palej, Chris Gendal, Steven Gorbos, along with numerous other award winning composers.
-Highlights of recent seasons include solo performances and masterclasses at the China Conservatory in Beijing and a two CD set of the Six Suites for Solo Cello by J.S.
+Other highlights from recent seasons include solo performances and masterclasses at the China Conservatory in Beijing and a two CD set of the Six Suites for Solo Cello by J.S.
 Bach (Aramus Records).
+Haines-Eitzen’s 2018 album “Spanish and Italian music for solo cello” (Aramus Records), which includes rarely heard music by Francesco Scipriani, Giuseppe dall’Abaco, Isaac Albéniz, and Gaspar Cassadó, won a Gold Medal in the spring 2018 classical music category of the Global Music Awards.

 “Song of the Birds”arranged for solo cello by John Haines-Eitzen